hoovercj/hoovercj.github.io/projects/trainingcalendar.md

 This worked great for a while until I wanted to use a plan that wasn't supported.
 Their site wasn't available on github at the time, so I had to hack around in the browser to inject the plan I wanted, but eventially I made it generate the ical for me.
 I knew that wasn't sustainable, though, so I made my own version of the site which allowed editing plans in the browser or downloading a template to create your own.

 It's now my go-to tool for setting up training plans!
-You can try it out yourself here: https://www.codyhoover.com/calendar-hack/
+You can try it out yourself [here](https://www.codyhoover.com/calendar-hack/).